rasql/pygame-tutorial/docs/5_app/app.rst

 In this section we are going to create applications and games with Pygame.
 From here on we will be using an object-oriented programming (OOP) approach.

-Pygame only allows to create one single window.
+Pygame only allows us to create one single window.
 Different from other applications, those based on Pygame cannot have multiple windows.
 If for example dialog window is needed, it must be displayed within the main window.

-Within an application we provide multples scenes (environments, rooms, or levels).
+Within an application we provide multiple scenes (environments, rooms, or levels).
 Each scene contains different objects such as:

 - text